Jennifer M. Piscopo

 BIOGRAPHY

-She has received research awards from the Carrie Chapman Catt Center for Women and Politics, the American Political Science Association, the International Political Science Association, and the Latin American Studies Association.
+She has received research awards from the Carrie Chapman Catt Center for Women and Politics, the American Political Science Association, the Midwest Political Science Association, the International Political Science Association, and the Latin American Studies Association.

-Prior to joining the Politics Faculty at Occidental College, she was Assistant Professor of Public Policy at Salem College from 2011-2013.
+Prior to joining the Department of Politics, International Relations and Philosophy at Royal Holloway University of London, she was Associate Professor of Politics at Occidental College in Los Angeles, CA. During this time, she also served as Chair of the Politics Department and Director of the Center for Research and Scholarship.
+Before Occidental, she was Assistant Professor of Public Policy at Salem College from 2011-2013.
 She received her Ph.D. in Political Science from the University of California, San Diego in 2011, where she was a Visiting Fellow at the Center for U.S.-Mexican Studies from 2009-2010.
 She was the the 2016-2017 Peggy Rockefeller Visiting Scholar at the David Rockefeller Center of Latin American Studies at Harvard University.

 A Gates Cambridge Scholar, she received her M.Phil. in Latin American Studies with distinction from the University of Cambridge in 2003.
 She graduated with top honors from Wellesley College in 2002.